-Didn't Talk About Retirement: Nitish Kumar on 'aahiri chunaav' comment
+Did not Talk About Retirement: Nitish Kumar on 'aahiri chunaav' comment

 Patna, Nov 13: Bihar Chief Minister Nitish Kumar on Thursday has clarified his recent "aakhiri chunaav" (last poll) remark which had triggered intense speculations, saying he is not retiring in the near future and that his comment was misinterpreted.